heyajohnny/afvalinfo/README.md

       streetnumber: 1
 ```
 These resources will return one or more (seperated with a space) of the following results (gft, papier, pbd, restafval, textiel).
-- trash_type_today                     (only gives a result if minimal one of the normal resources dates is today)
+- trash_type_today                     (gives the result "none" if none of the normal resources dates is today)
-- trash_type_tomorrow                  (only gives a result if minimal one of the normal resources dates is tomorrow)
+- trash_type_tomorrow                  (gives the result "none" if none of the normal resources dates is tomorrow)

 ### Date format
 ```yaml